The Rsync Alternative: Resilio Connect

 Through real-time data synchronization and other key functionality, Resilio Connect scales-out data movement in parallel over any network, efficiently scaling transfer performance up to 20x faster than rsync.
 Resilio enables true multidirectional (n-way) data movement to overcome transfer bottlenecks–over any distance and location.

-The Resilio Connect Management Console is a centralized, web-based management system used to manage and monitor all job functions through an easy-to-administer graphical user interface.
+The Resilio Platform Management Console is a centralized, web-based management system used to manage and monitor all job functions through an easy-to-administer graphical user interface.
 Optionally, Resilio offers a complete API set to expose and automate all functions performed by the Management Console.
 You can install and configure the Management Console on Windows and Linux servers.

 Rsync Optimization